Bachelor thesis, 723G83, 723G84 and 723G52

 - Further information for registered students is provided on the course webpage on Lisam (student login required) at course start.
 The link to Lisam and the schedule can be found at student.liu.se.
 Other working seminars will be organized during the process according to the plan that each individual supervisor provides.
 Much of the planning depends on the contents and quality of Thesis Proposals.

 A thesis course is different from other courses in many ways, and writing a thesis is not an easy task.
 The process entails a lot of responsibility, careful planning and full commitment.
 It is important to keep in mind that writing a thesis also means coordinating your individual efforts with other people: your thesis partner, your supervisor, and your fellow seminar colleagues.
-Ultimately, the final product is the thesis that will have your name on it.

 A lot of work needs to be done before the course starts in April: finding a thesis partner, figuring out what your research interest is and preparing a TP.
 With a good TP, you have a good foundation to start working on the thesis right away.